Home Activity Sessions and TOFFEE Club play sessions for children with multiple support needs

 A story by Geeza Break

-TOFFEE Club 5 hour Play Activity Sessions took place at St Mungo’s Academy, Gallowgate, during school holiday periods and Home Activity Play Sessions for children with multiple support needs which also provided respite for their parents/carers.
+TOFFEE Club provides 5 hour Play Activity Sessions at local venue during school holiday periods and Home Activity Play Sessions for children with multiple support needs which also provides respite for their parents/carers.

 What Geeza Break has learned